MariusBujor/Project2_ci/README.md

-# Rock Paper Scisors Game
+# Rock Paper Scisors Lizard Spock Game
+-
-- This is a game website called "Rock, Paper, Scissors", known as jan-ken-pon in Japanese, rochambeau in French and Rock-Paper-Scissor in English, is extremely popular and a game that has long been studied by mathematicians and theorists of games.
+This is a game website called Rock, Paper, Scissors, Lizard, Spock (RPSLS)  that is a new version of the game called "Stone, Paper, Scissors", known as jan-ken-pon in Japanese, rochambeau in French and Rock-Paper-Scissor in English.
+Rock, Paper, Scissors, Lizard, Spock (RPSLS) was introduced by Sheldon in TV series  The Big Bang Theory adding two more options that reduce the probability and the game will result in a tie.
-Is a simple hand game that is played around the world, has different names and variations.
-It is usually used to make certain decisions and in some cases is played for fun by people of all ages.

-# Table of contents

 ## UX
 ### User Stories
-Rock, Paper, Scissors game  is created to be played between user  and computer.
+Rock, Paper, Scissors ,Lizard , Spock  game  is created to be played between user  and computer.
 - top middle screen is diplayed the game Logo.
 - centre of the screen displays game area with three buttons :
   - 1st icon ROCK
   - 2nd icon PAPER
   - 3rd icon SCISORS
+  - 4th icon LIZARD
+  - 5th icon SPOCK
  - under game area is diplayed score area for user (left) and computer (right)
  - bottom center of the screen is diplaied the RULES button that will provide the rules of the game.